American Express vs. Upgrade

 The Bottom Line

 Choose American Express if getting the best rate matters most, or you want Zelle for quick transfers.
-Choose Upgrade if BBB rating matters to you, or you're an Android user.
+Choose Upgrade if BBB rating matters to you.

 |---|---|---|